Graduate Trainee Stipend Program

 To align with BHECN’s mission, students applying to this program must intend to practice in Nebraska after graduating from their academic program.

-Supervisors of students may be eligible for a $5,000 stipend upon the completion of the student's experience.
-This stipend is allocated per student to support the supervisor(s).
+Supervisors of students may be eligible for a $5,000 payment upon the completion of the student's experience.
+This payment is allocated per student to support the supervisor(s).
 If a student completes their practicum or internship at multiple locations or has more than one supervisor, the $5,000 will be divided between the supervisors accordingly.
-Supervisors will receive their stipend once the student’s experience is completed and after submitting a brief survey to confirm the completion of the experience.
+Supervisors will receive their payment once the student's experience is completed and after submitting a brief survey to confirm the completion of the experience.
+Please see FAQ below for important information about the tax implications of this payment.

 Applying for the Program